-Always buy a hot water bottle that has the British Safety Standard BS1970 mark.
-There are low budget hot water bottles that fail to meet to the standard with many product recalls from cheap imports.
-Not worth taking a chance on a product that has to work safely each and every time.
-Latest British Standard update is BS 1970:2012.
+Always look for the British Safety Standard BS1970 mark.
+There are low budget products that fail to meet to the standard with many product recalls from cheap imports.
+Not worth taking a chance on a hot water bottle that has to work safely each and every time.
+Latest British Standard update is BS1970:2012.

 If your old bottle is showing signs of wear and tear replace with a new one.
 Check for splits or perishing and make sure the stopper is a good fit.
-When storing drain the bottle completely, remove the stopper and store in a cool dark frost free place.
-Always make a thorough check when using for the first time.
-A good quality hot water bottle will last 3 years, budget bottles may only survive one winter season.
-Many of the budget hot water bottles suffer leakage problems with poorly sealed stoppers.
-It is worth replacing every 3 years with a good reliable quality hot water bottle, over its lifetime it will cost far less to replace than a budget bottle.
+A good quality hot water bottle will last 3 years, budget ones may only survive one winter season.
+Often a budget bottle will suffer leakage problems with poorly sealed stoppers.
+It is worth replacing every 3 years, always choose from a reliable supplier, over its lifetime it will cost far less to replace than a budget product.